Skip to content

 • Peppermint oil: kills within 11 minutes in vitro

-• Castor oil, bergamot oil, nigella seed oil: synergistic effects with tea tree oil
+• Castor oil, bergamot oil, and Nigella sativa oil: synergistic effects with tea tree oil

 All of these are still at the preliminary research stage, and further validation is needed for clinical application1).

-In vivo confocal microscopy (IVCM) can non-invasively visualize mites within hair follicles and allows repeated assessments1).
-In the future, if PCR-based molecular detection and automated image analysis are applied clinically, standardized quantitative evaluation of Demodex will become possible.
+In vivo confocal microscopy (IVCM) allows non-invasive visualization of mites within hair follicles and enables repeated assessments1).
+If PCR-based molecular detection and automated image analysis are applied clinically in the future, standardized quantitative evaluation of Demodex will become possible.

-In the analysis of 9 cases by Lee et al., pediatric cases aged 5, 13, and 14 years were included, and all presented as blepharokeratoconjunctivitis with corneal ulcers and neovascularization 2).
-In recurrent keratitis in children, the involvement of Demodex should be strongly suspected 2).
+In an analysis of 9 cases by Lee et al., pediatric cases aged 5, 13, and 14 years were included, all presenting with blepharokeratoconjunctivitis accompanied by corneal ulcers and neovascularization2).
+In children with recurrent keratitis, the involvement of Demodex should be actively suspected2).

-Furthermore, Zhang and Liang reported a 46-year-old male case in whom D. brevis was hidden only in the meibum without external findings, indicating that direct observation of meibum after eyelid margin cleaning contributes to diagnosis in refractory cases 5).
+Additionally, Zhang and Liang reported a 46-year-old male case in whom D. brevis was hidden only within the meibum without any external findings, demonstrating that direct observation of meibum after eyelid margin cleansing can aid diagnosis in refractory cases5).

 A

-As of 2026, Lotilaner ophthalmic solution 0.25% (XDEMVY®) is approved by the US FDA, but not yet approved in Japan or Europe 1)3).
-Approval in Europe is expected around 2027 1).
-The approval status in Japan depends on future PMDA review.
-Currently, treatment mainly includes tea tree oil-containing preparations, ivermectin (oral and topical), metronidazole, and microblepharoexfoliation 1)6).
+As of 2026, Lotilaner ophthalmic solution 0.25% (XDEMVY®) has been approved by the US FDA, but it is not yet approved in Japan or Europe1)3).
+Approval in Europe is expected around 20271).
+The approval status in Japan will depend on future PMDA review.
+Currently, treatment mainly involves tea tree oil-containing preparations, ivermectin (oral and topical), metronidazole, and microblepharoexfoliation1)6).

 4. マイボーム腺機能不全診療ガイドライン作成委員会. マイボーム腺機能不全診療ガイドライン. 日眼会誌.
 2023;127(2):109-228.